Stochastic thermodynamic bounds on logical circuit operation: Conclusion

-{\textbf{\emph{Conclusion --}}} We have used a Markovian model for realistic logical inverters in the regime of thermodynamic computing to explore the interplay between operating characteristics, like accuracy and time, and thermodynamic properties, particularly heat dissipation.
+We have used a Markovian model for realistic logical inverters in the regime of thermodynamic computing to explore the interplay between operating characteristics, like accuracy and time, and thermodynamic properties, particularly heat dissipation.
 Our results demonstrate the theoretical limits of CMOS circuits using bounds derived from stochastic thermodynamics.
 As we have shown, this provides a framework for simultaneously exploring the fundamental behavior of noisy computational circuits, characterizing their optimality, and using the gained insight to propose more efficient operating procedures and circuits.
 We expect this work will provide a foundation for future work towards understanding and designing efficient thermodynamic computers.
-Current techniques should allow for the improvement of thermodynamic efficiencies by adapting principles from optimal control theory to operational control schemes ~\sct{das2019variational,lucero2019optimal,engel2022optimal,boyd2022shortcuts,guery2022driving,wimsatt2021refining} and by exploring the effects of circuit layout~\sct{wolpert2020thermodynamics}.
-To extend this approach to larger circuits, more scalable simulation techniques, such as tensor network methods~\sct{orus2014practical,helms2020dynamical,causer2022optimal,banuls2019using,strand2022using}, can be adapted.
+Current techniques should allow for the improvement of thermodynamic efficiencies by adapting principles from optimal control theory to operational control schemes \cite{das2019variational,lucero2019optimal,engel2022optimal,boyd2022shortcuts,guery2022driving,wimsatt2021refining, zhong_limited-control_2022, blaber_optimal_2023} and by exploring the effects of circuit layout \cite{wolpert2020thermodynamics}.
+To extend this approach to larger circuits, more scalable simulation techniques, such as tensor network methods \cite{orus2014practical,helms2020dynamical,causer2022optimal,banuls2019using,strand2022using}, can be adapted.

+The source code for the calculations done and all data presented in this work are openly available on Zenodo at https://doi.org/10.5281/zenodo.12708810 \cite{code}.